- La Rochelle

 Today is free to continue exploring La Rochelle at your own pace.

 Perhaps visit to the Musee Maritime de la Rochelle, which reveals the port’s history, or alternatively join an optional excursion to the Ile de Ré, a chic summer retreat for the Parisian elite.
-Popular with local’s due to the abundance of oysters, the island contains a wealth of natural and historical attractions including the UNESCO World Heritage site of of Saint-Martin-de-Ré.
+Popular with local’s due to the abundance of oysters, the island contains a wealth of natural and historical attractions including the UNESCO World Heritage site of Saint-Martin-de-Ré.
 B, D

 Day 7 La Rochelle to UK